 Precedence spot in Hisa Franko’s wine cellar belongs to natural wines from Slovenia and elsewhere.
 House sommelier Valter Kramar is a longtime wine collector and naturally produced wine enthusiast.
-Therefore, Hisa Franko wine cellar holds massive natural wine collection.
+Therefore, Hisa Franko wine cellar holds a massive natural wine collection.

-In the separate space right next to the wine cellar is cheese cellar.
+In the separate space right next to the wine cellar is the cheese cellar.
 Cheese is another of Valter’s passions extending through the aging process of local “Tolminc” cheese.
 In time he perfected the ripening process and has now differently aged “Tolminc” cheese at the restaurant’s disposal.
 The oldest cheese in the cellar is aged up to five years but diversity continues through aging in different environments.
-For example, 4 months in the underground pit drastically change the cheese.
+For example, 4 months in the underground pit drastically changes the cheese.
 This “cave” cheese, Ana Ros uses as a seasoning in some of her dishes.